Unix - Getting Started

 A user can also run multiple programs at the same time; hence UNIX is called multitasking.

 Kernel: The kernel is the heart of the operating system.
-It interacts with hardware and most of the tasks like memory management, tash scheduling and file management.
+It interacts with hardware and most of the tasks like memory management, task scheduling and file management.

 Shell: The shell is the utility that processes your requests.
 When you type in a command at your terminal, the shell interprets the command and calls the program that you want.
 The shell uses standard syntax for all commands.
 C Shell, Bourne Shell and Korn Shell are most famous shells which are available with most of the Unix variants.